Monday, May 27, 2024

 Battle of Smyrna

 As you can guess, I live in the Atlanta area, in a little city named Smyrna, just down the road from Marietta and Kennesaw Mountain.
 During the Atlanta Campaign, this city saw some action on the 4th of July, both near the Smyrna campground that gave the city its name and Ruff's Mill, a small area on Nickajack Creek.
-Over the next couple of weeks, I'll give you more details on this small battle that occurred during the Union Army's trek toward Atlanta.
-See you soon.

 Friday, November 24, 2017